Free products, cyclic homology, and the Gauss-Manin connection: Abstract

 \section{Abstract}

-We present a new approach to cyclic homology that does not involve Connes' differential and is based on $\dis(\omb)[u], \d+u\cdot\bi_\De$, a {\em noncommutative equivariant de Rham complex} of an associative algebra $A$.
-Here $\d$ is the Karoubi-de Rham differential, which replaces the Connes differential, and $\bi_\Delta$ is an operation analogous to contraction with a vector field.
-As a byproduct, we give a simple explicit construction of the Gauss-Manin connection, introduced earlier by E. Getzler, on the relative cyclic homology of a flat family of associative algebras over a central base ring.
+We use the techniques of Cuntz and Quillen to present a new approach to periodic cyclic homology.
+Our construction is based on $(\dis(\omb)[t], \d+t\cdot\bi_\De)$, a {\em noncommutative equivariant de Rham complex} of an associative algebra $A$.
+Here $\d$ is the Karoubi-de Rham differential and $\bi_\Delta$ is an operation analogous to contraction with a vector field.
+As a byproduct, we give a simple explicit construction of the Gauss-Manin connection, introduced earlier by E. Getzler, on the relative periodic cyclic homology of a flat family of associative algebras over a central base ring.

 We introduce and study \textit{free-product deformations} of an associative algebra, a new type of deformation over a not necessarily commutative base ring.
 Natural examples of free-product deformations arise from preprojective algebras and group algebras for compact surface groups.